 Roberto Barata, born in Lisbon, Portugal, works professionally with dogs and other species since his 17 years old, being an integral part of his life over this years.
 He lives in Denmark in cooperation with the etologi.dk.
-His native language is Portuguese, communicates professionally in English and Spanish.
+His native language is Portuguese, and communicates professionally in English and Spanish.